Alcohol and Other Drugs

 Summary of Recent Events

 In 2019, Provost Drell appointed the Alcohol Solutions Group to work with the Law and Policy Lab at Stanford Law School in collecting data, studying the issues and gathering feedback.
 Over 1,000 students participated through surveys, focus groups and town hall meetings.
 Since that time, and through the pandemic, students and staff have been collaborating in over two dozen working groups to bring to life recommendations from the Alcohol Solutions Group and Law and Policy Lab.
 These distinct but interconnected projects lay the groundwork for a critical opportunity to create a safer and healthier environment beginning this fall.
 At the same time, we will continue popular and impactful programs like Cardinal Nights and 5-SURE on Foot, which provide support for many students.
+On December 13, 2021, we shared this end-of-quarter update with undergraduates.

 New Opportunities and Programs